 In order to provide service, we must be able to identify and obtain certain closed DCFS files.
 Which files are needed depends on the kind of service you are requesting.
 For example:

-- If you were a ward of DCFS asking for your own file, we first try to find your closed file.
+• If you were a youth in care of DCFS but never adopted, we first try to find your closed file.
 Sometimes the information about you was never separated from the file established for your family.
 In that case, we try to find family or sibling files and see if they contain your information.